Daniel Lurie: Expert analysis

-San Francisco State University political science professor Jason McDaniel said this election represented change, with Lurie having never held political office but running a well-funded campaign, capitalizing on how ranked choice voting works and focusing on how he will do things differently in office.
+San Francisco State University political science professor Jason McDaniel said this election represented change, with Lurie having never held political office but running a well-funded campaign, capitalizing on ranked-choice voting and focusing on how he would do things differently in office.
 Jim Ross, a veteran Bay Area Democratic strategist, said this was a billionaire election with high spending on campaigns.

 Mayor of San Francisco

-On January 8, 2025, Lurie was sworn in as the 46th mayor of San Francisco.
-He announced prior to inauguration that his salary would be capped at $1 per year instead of the full $364,582 salary.
+Lurie's term began on January 8, 2025.
+He announced prior to his inauguration that his salary would be capped at $1 per year instead of the full $364,582 salary.

-According to a San Francisco Chronicle poll released on July 21, 2025, 73% of 961 respondents approved of Lurie's mayorship.
-Residents praised him for tackling cleanliness and crime while criticizing housing prices and lack of shelters for the homeless.
+According to a San Francisco Chronicle poll released on May 11, 2026, 74% of respondents approved of Lurie's mayorship.
+Residents praised him for tackling cleanliness and crime while criticizing housing prices and the lack of shelters for the homeless.
+His approach to tackling day-to-day issues and streamlining rules and regulations has been largely popular, though some concerns have been raised about his efforts to concentrate power in the Mayor's office.

+Lurie has become known for his use of social media to promote local businesses and San Francisco, drawing comparisons to social media influencers and inspiring other local politicians to post more videos on social media.

+A September 2026 article in the San Francisco Standard raised concerns about the Mayor's office deleting or hiding public records such as communications between other elected official on sensitive topics, continuing a controversial practice of Lurie's predecessors.
+The city's Sunshine Ordinance Task Force, which oversees complaints, also had not met since June 2026 as the group does not have enough members for a quorum, and a new rule prohibits termed-out members from continuing on until replacements are confirmed.

 Policy priorities and actions in office

-Since taking office in 2025, Mayor Daniel Lurie's administration has focused on trying to reduce crime by decreasing the city's homelessness and behavioral health crises, and by stimulating San Francisco's economy.
-His administration has also created new shelters and treatment beds as part of the "Breaking the Cycle" plan, which aims to reduce visible street homelessness and connect more people to long-term housing and care.

-Lurie's administration has also prioritized the building of more affordable housing.
-He has also created measures to speed up housing approvals, and has removed some legal barriers for builders and lowered costs for developments.
-His administration also introduced legislation on February 25, 2025, to make the process of converting empty office buildings into housing simpler and has launched an online tracker of permits to increase transparency and speed up project timelines.
-In May 2025, the median home list prices in San Francisco increased by 51% compared to a year before in the downtown ZIP code.
-In the second quarter of 2025, San Francisco's office leasing market also showed signs of recovery.
-According to preliminary data from real estate firm CBRE, the total vacancy rate in the downtown core declined to 35.1%, down from 35.8% the previous quarter—marking the largest quarterly decrease since 2015.
-Availability also dropped to 37.7%, reflecting an 80-basis-point improvement.
+Lurie's administration has created measures to speed up housing approvals, such as the family zoning plan, and has removed some legal barriers for builders and lowered costs for developments.
+His administration introduced legislation on February 25, 2025, to make the process of converting empty office buildings into housing simpler and has launched an online tracker of permits to increase transparency and speed up project timelines.
+In December 2025, Lurie opposed the construction of a controversial 25-story apartment complex (with 790 rental units, of which 86 would be affordable housing) with mixed retail on the lot of a Safeway in the Marina District.

 Lurie set a goal of hiring 425 new police officers, sheriff's deputies, and 911 dispatchers within his first three years to reduce response times and ensure consistent neighborhood patrols to deter crime.
 On May 13, 2025, Lurie announced a "Rebuilding the Ranks" initiative is aimed at restoring baseline staffing across public safety agencies and reducing reliance on overtime.

-Lurie has also committed to making local government more transparent and accountable.
-In February 2025, he launched a new permitting tracker to increase public visibility into city operations.
-His administration has pledged to review nonprofit contracts to ensure public funds are being used effectively and to shift resources away from underperforming providers.